oddbird/oddleventy/content/blog/2023/when-to-choose-a-responsive-web-app.md

   }
 ) }}

-## Choose a Responsive Web App…
+## Choose a Responsive Web App When…

 ### Lower Cost
-*…when it's important to keep initial development costs low.*
+*Choose a responsive web app when it's important to keep initial development costs low.*

 Responsive web apps use a single codebase.[^codebase] Compared to native mobile apps, RWAs are relatively inexpensive to develop, requiring just one codebase to